The Stone Quarries

-Left: This one-acre pit, formerly known as the Magdalen or Workhouse Pit, is situated just to the west of Gladstone Road.
+Left: This one-acre pit, formerly known as the Magdalen or Workhouse or Corporation Pit, is situated just to the west of Gladstone Road.
 It was worked until 1949.

 Right: This pit, formerly known as Crossroads Pit, and now Rock Edge) has also been designated an SSSI.